-Tattoo Scarring - What Causes Tattoo Scars & What To Do About It
+Tattoo Scars: What Causes Scarring & How To Treat It

-In this article we will help you to understand exactly what tattoo scarring is, how it happens, and how you can attempt to treat and overcome any scarring that your tattoo may have developed.
+Read this article to understand exactly what tattoo scarring is, how it happens, and how you can attempt to treat and overcome any scarring that your tattoo may have developed.

 What is Tattoo Scarring & How Does It Happen?

-When a professional and experienced artist tattoos you, they will do as delicately as they can (although it won’t feel like it) in order to ensure that the needles only penetrate as deep as required, and not any further into the lower areas of skin/tissue.
+When a professional and experienced artist tattoos you, they will do so as delicately as they can (although it won’t feel like it) to ensure the needles only penetrate as deep as required, and not any further into the lower areas of skin/tissue.

-When the needles penetrates these outer layers of skin, the damage caused is very moderate (only slightly more substantial than a surface wound) and therefore after a week or two the wound begins to scab, peel and proceed to heal up nicely without any lasting tissue damage.
+When the needles penetrate these outer layers of skin, the damage caused is very moderate (only slightly more substantial than a surface wound) which is why after a week or two, the wound begins to scab, peel and proceed to heal up nicely without any lasting tissue damage.

-When this happens, the damage done to the area of tissue ends up being much more substantial, and the chance of healing problems occurring become much greater.
+When this happens, the damage done to the area of tissue ends up being much more substantial, and the chance of healing problems occurring becomes much greater.

-One of these potential problems is tattoo scarring, which could possibly begin to form as your wound begins to attempt to heal itself.
+One of these potential problems of an artist overworking a tattoo is scarring, which could possibly begin to form as your wound begins to attempt to heal itself.

-However, this collagen will never look or act as perfectly as normally healed tissue, and therefore will usually be quite defined within the skin, either by being more raised/sunken than surrounding areas or being a slightly different color.
+However, this collagen will never look or act as perfectly as normal tissue, and therefore will usually be quite defined within the skin, either by being more raised/sunken than surrounding areas, or being a slightly different color (or both).

 Unfortunately, once tissue has been damaged enough to scar, the scars themselves are never likely to completely go away – they will always be around within the tissue in some capacity, normally leading to a permanently scarred tattoo.